Skip to content

 Should I get combined buildings and contents insurance?

-It can often work out cheaper to get buildings and contents insurance under one policy rather than take out separate ones.
-It’s also more convenient if you need to make a claim.
+It can often work out cheaper to get buildings and contents insurance in one policy rather than take out separate ones.
+It can also be more convenient if you need to make a claim.

 But you should always compare quotes to make sure combined cover is the right option for you.